LFuereder/IN14_Nixie_Clock_Module/README.md

 Since this is a prototype, we used dupont crimp connectors and wago cage clamps.
 In a finished product these could be replaced by fixed/soldered wires.

 # Contributing
-I would like to thank [@LStromaier](https://github.com/LStrohmaier) for working along side me at this project and reviewing the hardware and software implemenatations.
+I would like to thank [@LStromaier](https://github.com/LStrohmaier) for working along side me on this project and reviewing most of the hardware and software implemenatations.